awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-troubleshooting.md

 ### My users are unable to install the Android client application on their Chromebooks<a name="install_android_chromebook"></a>

 Version 2\.4\.13 is the final release of the Amazon WorkSpaces Chromebook client application\.
+Because [ Google is phasing out support for Chrome Apps](https://blog.chromium.org/2020/01/moving-forward-from-chrome-apps.html), there will be no further updates to the WorkSpaces Chromebook client application, and its use is unsupported\.

 For [ Chromebooks that support installing Android applications](https://sites.google.com/a/chromium.org/dev/chromium-os/chrome-os-systems-supporting-android-apps), we recommend using the [ Amazon WorkSpaces Android client application](https://docs.aws.amazon.com/workspaces/latest/userguide/amazon-workspaces-android-client.html) instead\.

 In some cases, you might need to enable your users' Chromebooks to install Android applications\.
 For more information, see [Set Up Android for Chromebooks](set-up-android-chromebook.md)\.